Simplified filing of probationary period applications

 The 6-week probationary period may not last more than 7 weeks.
 This allows trainees to take one week of vacation.

-If the trainee did not notify the AMF of any vacation time upon applying for a probationary certificate, the application to modify probationary period (paper), together with the required fee, must be sent to the AMF before the start of vacation.
+If the trainee did not notify the AMF of any vacation time upon applying for a probationary period, the application to modify probationary period (paper), together with the required fee, must be sent to the AMF before the start of vacation.
 This application cannot be submitted via AMF E-Services.

 At the end of the probationary period, there is a 30-day administrative period when the probationary certificate remains valid.
-During the administrative period, the supervisor has 10 days to submit his recommendation to the AMF.
+During the administrative period, the supervisor has 10 days to submit their recommendation to the AMF.
 The recommendation must be approved by the employer.

-The trainee can then complete an Application for a representative’s certificate and submit it to the AMF.
+The trainee can then complete an Application for a representative’s certificate (pdf - 499 KB)This link will open in a new windowUpdated on January 27, 2024Application for a representative’s certificate and submit it to the AMF.
 If the application is made during the 30-day administrative period, the probationary certificate will remain valid an extra 15 days.

 Is the trainee required to work a minimum of 28 hours per week during the 30-day administrative period?
 Is the supervisor required to oversee the trainee during this period?

 During the 30-day administrative period, the trainee is no longer required to work a minimum of 28 hours per week.
-Since the trainee has not yet received his representative’s certificate issued by the AMF, the supervisor is still required to oversee and countersign the work done by the trainee during this period.
+Since the trainee has not yet received a representative’s certificate issued by the AMF, the supervisor is still required to oversee and countersign the work done by the trainee during this period.

 Is it possible to change supervisors during the 30-day administrative period?